Pulkit1822/Personal-Portfolio/README.md

 If you have a better solution or want to suggest improvements, feel free to open an issue or submit a pull request.
 Contributions are always welcome!

-## Feedback 📝
+## Feedback

-If you have any feedback, suggestions, or encounter any issues while using the platform, please don't hesitate to open an issue on GitHub.
-Your input is invaluable and helps us improve the platform for everyone.
+If you have any feedback, suggestions, or questions regarding this repository, please feel free to open an issue or contact me below on any of the platforms you prefer 😊
 <br/>
 <p align="center">
   <a href="https://pulkitmathur.me/"><img src="https://github.com/Pulkit1822/Pulkit1822/blob/main/animated-icons/pic.jpeg" alt="portfolio" width="32"></a>&nbsp;&nbsp;&nbsp;